Failure or Refusal to Provide a Sample Charge in Winnipeg

 Intentional Reasons For Failing or Refusing to Provide a Sample

 If you intentionally failed or refused to provide a breath sample or saliva sample, you must establish a reasonable excuse in order to avoid conviction.
 The courts have accepted the following excuses as reasonable:

 - medical reasons;

-- the accused being denied the right to consult with a lawyer prior to providing the breath sample;
+- the accused being denied the right to consult with a lawyer prior to providing the breathalyzer, blood, or urine sample;

-- the police lacked the grounds to make the breath demand;
+- the police lacked the grounds to make the oral fluid demand;

 - the approved screening device or breathalyzer was not functioning properly; and,

-- there was an unreasonable inconvenience in providing a breath sample.
+- there was an unreasonable inconvenience in providing a sample.